codership/documentation/galeracluster/source/documentation/pen.rst

      # apt-get install pen

-- For RPM-based Linux distributions (i.e., Red Hat, Fedora and CentOS), use the ``yum`` utility instead by executing the following from the command-line:
+- For RPM-based Linux distributions (i.e., Red Hat Enterprise Linux and CentOS), use the ``yum`` utility instead by executing the following from the command-line:

   .. code-block:: console